Lyalpha/spalipy/README.md

 residuals in `x` and `y` axes.
 These surfaces are used to calculate the correction needed to properly register the images.

+Note: the affine transformation uses `scipy.interpolation.affine_transform` which doesn't handle nans properly, therefore replace all nan values in the input image prior to running `spalipy`.

 Takes approximately 25 seconds on an i7 laptop for a 50M (~8000x6000)
 size source and template.